firemodels/fds/Utilities/Firebot/README.txt

 # Kristopher Overholt
 # 7/2/2012

-RUNNING FIREBOT: To run Firebot manually, use the run_firebot_linux.sh script.
+RUNNING FIREBOT: To run Firebot manually on Blaze at NIST, use the run_firebot_linux.sh script.

 =========
 = About =